anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * An approved system or process for last resort access must exist for the platform.
 * All API access must use TLS protocol.
 * All production workloads must be separated from all non-production workloads including separation between non-hosted non-production external networks.
-* Where there are multiple hosting facilities used in provision of the service, network communications between facilities for the purpose of backup, management and application communication are cryptographically protected in transit between data centre facilities.
+* Where there are multiple hosting facilities used in provision of the service, network communications between facilities for the purpose of backup, management, and application communication are cryptographically protected in transit between data centre facilities.
 * Continuous cloud security compliance is mandatory.
-* All data persisted to primary, replica or backup storage is to be encrypted.
+* All data persisted to primary, replica, or backup storage is to be encrypted.
 * All platform security logs are to be time synchronised.
 * Logs are to be regularly scanned for events of interest.
 * An incident response plan must exist for the platform.